Automated Testing with Cypress: 5 Best Practices

 })

-function shows how it’s not always necessary to input a specific time interval to wait, but instead you can tell Cypress tests to wait for a given alias to respond:
+In this example, Cypress makes sure to execute the code within the .should() callback function only after the .get('p') function has successfully executed and returned a value.
+Another example from Cypress’s documentation on the .wait() function shows how it’s not always necessary to input a specific time interval to wait; instead, you can tell Cypress tests to wait for a given alias to respond:

 // Wait for the alias 'getAccount' to respond